Since I started using the Reading Tracking Spreadsheet, my reading QUALITY has improved 43%!

 - Average star rating

-- DNFs: number, % of overall reading, genre, backlist, and book source
+- DNFs: number, % of overall reading, genre, backlist, book source, DNF’s by month

 - Backlist, Debuts, Re-Reads, Series, Backlist, New-to-Me Authors: number and % of overall reading

 I’m available at email@example.com to answer any questions before and/or after your purchase and provide support using the tracker.
 I’m also happy to help you customize the tracker to meet your needs.

 - The Tracker WILL NOT work on an iPad or tablet.